 A dental cleaning is a professional cleaning you receive from a dentist or dental hygienist.
 Most dental cleanings take approximately 45 minutes.
 Cleanings should be performed every six months to prevent excessive plaque buildup.
 Plaque left untreated can lead to unhealthy gums and tooth decay.
 During your routine cleaning, we will remove excess plaque and polish your teeth.

 Healthy white teeth can give you a brighter, more attractive smile that can give you the confidence you need.
-Dr. Gregory Perkins, DDS is offering the kind of teeth whitening Sandy Utah patients highly recommend.
+Dr. Gregory Perkins, DDS is offering the kind of teeth whitening dentist Sandy Utah highly recommends.

 Our facility promotes two kinds of teeth whitening, namely in-office whitening and tray whitening.
 Both of these bleaching processes are safe and are used in order to remove stains on teeth and give them a whiter, more dazzling appearance.